 There may also be some instinctual reasons for this behavior.

 Eating grass could be an instinctive behavior.
-Perhaps dogs naturally crave grass as part of their genetic makeup, dating back to when they hunted their own prey.
+Perhaps dogs naturally crave grass as part of their genetic makeup, dating back to when they were hunters.

 Dogs that instinctively eat grass do not usually vomit afterward.

 Finally, another psychological reason your dog enjoys eating grass is that he likes its taste.

 This idea that dogs like the taste and texture of the grass they chew is because some dogs only eat grass in certain places or at certain times of the year.

 PHYSICAL REASONS WHY DOGS EAT GRASS AND VOMIT